BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/users.md

 Below is a list of research papers that have used or extended the Toolkit.
 Papers that have contributed code or data to the Toolkit have a (*) after them.

+138\.
+"Impacts of Gravitational-Wave Background from Supermassive Black Hole Binaries on the Detection of Compact Binaries by LISA", Fan Huang, Yan-Chen Bi, Zhoujian Cao, Qing-Guo Huang, [arXiv:2309.14045](https://arxiv.org/abs/2309.14045)

 137\.
 "Adiabatic inspirals under electromagnetic radiation reaction on Kerr spacetime", Ethan J German, Kevin Cunningham, Visakan Balakumar, Niels Warburton, Sam R Dolan, [arXiv:2309.10028](https://arxiv.org/abs/2309.10028)

 136\.
 "Gravitational radiation from a particle plunging into a Schwarzschild black hole: frequency-domain and semi-relativistic analyses", Hector O. Silva, Giovanni Tambalo, Kostas Glampedakis, Kent Yagi, [arXiv:2308.14823](https://arxiv.org/abs/2308.14823)